 Some popular options for payment gateways include Paypal, Stripe, Braintree, and Paymill.

-If you do need to use multiple platforms and want a centralised way of looking at your payment streams, Quaderno integrates with several payment streams and gives you an overview in one place.
+If you do need to use multiple platforms and want a centralized way of looking at your payment streams, Quaderno integrates with several payment streams and gives you an overview in one place.

 If you need tax calculations at checkout, such as for VAT payable in the EU, that is another thing you want to make sure your checkout process can automate.
 Again, this is something Quaderno takes care of with automatic calculation of appropriate VAT and issuing of invoices.